kwell755/STEP_portfolio/README.md

-This repo contains Kayla Harwell's portfolio and STEP Projects.
+This repo contains Kayla Harwell's portfolio and STEP Projects!